 This is different from the current DIMD mode, and if tested in EE, it could also be tested in combination with ISP.
 There is no conflict with the aspect 1 from JVET-V0087.

-It is clarified that the shape of the template depends on CU size.
+It was clarified that the shape of the template depends on the CU size.

-Investigate in EE.
+It was agreed to investigate this in in an EE.